NERC-CEH/plankton_ml/README.md

 ## Features

 - FastAPI service for image embeddings
-- Label Studio ML backend for pre-annotations
+- Label Studio ML backend for pre-annotating images
 - DVC pipeline for model training
+- Luigi pipeline for image pre-processing and s3 upload
+- Streamlit visualisation for image similarity search and clustering from embeddings
+- Reuse of several pre-trained plankton models built by Turing Inst with CEFAS

 This repository contains code and configuration for processing and analysing images of plankton samples.
 It's experimental, serving as much as a proposed template for new projects than as a project in itself.

-It's a companion project to an R-shiny based image annotation app that is not yet released, written by researchers and data scientists at the UK Centre for Ecology and Hydrology in the early stages of a collaboration that was placed on hold.
+It started as companion project to an R-shiny based image annotation app written by researchers and data scientists at the UK Centre for Ecology and Hydrology in the early stages of a collaboration that was placed on hold.

 ## Installation